1rgs/jsonformer/readme.md

 # Jsonformer: A Bulletproof Way to Generate Structured JSON from Language Models.

-### Problem: Getting models to output structed JSON is hard
+### Problem: Getting models to output structured JSON is hard

 ### Solution: Only generate the content tokens and fill in the fixed tokens